 Here’s An Interesting Discovery.

 Many fish lovers have also taken to raising Tilapia as their tropical aquarium fish because they find them to be highly intelligent, aggressive and interesting to observe in their see-through tanks.
-If you’re a vegan who is not interested in eating fish, Tilapia would still be an excellent choice in your Food Forever™ Growing System tank.
+If you’re a vegan who is not interested in eating fish, Tilapia would still be an excellent choice in your Family and STEM Food Growing System tank.

 A Little History of Aquaponics.

 Aquaponic farmers the world over are experimenting with several species in their search for the tastiest, hardiest and most economical fish to harvest.
 And for the time being, the Tilapia has risen to the top in that contest.
 The University of the Virgin Islands at St. Croix is presently offering a one week course in Aquaponics featuring the production of both Red and Nile Tilapia along with the cultivation of vegetables, herbs and ornamental flowers.
 The UVI’s Agricultural Experiment Station was originally led by Dr. James Rakocy.
-He and his Department were fore- runners in Aquaponic technology and research since the early eighties.
+He and his Department were forerunners in Aquaponic technology and research since the early eighties.
 Dr. Rakocy retired from the University in 2010 and became a founder of The Aquaponics Doctors, an Aquaponics Consulting and Project Development Company.
-So technically, the United States has contributed a lot to the growth and development of this technology that can quite literally save people from starvation.
-However, perhaps because of the off-mainland location of UVI, the Aquaponic story has been relegated to the backwaters as far as most Americans are concerned; and now is the time to bring it into the mainstream (pun intended).
+So technically, the United States has contributed a lot to the growth and development of this Agri-Tech that can quite literally save people from starvation.
+However, perhaps because of the off-mainland location of UVI, until recently, the Aquaponic story has been relegated to the backwaters as far as most Americans were concerned.
+It has only been in the last decade that Aquaponics has come into the mainstream (pun intended).

 What About Governmental Regulations?

-There are several different kinds of Tilapia species; and if you're planning to raise them in your AP System, it's important to check with your state Fish and Game Department to see which species are legal to raise in your area.
-For example, here in California where we're located, only O. Mosambique Tilapia and O. Hornorum are legal to raise.
+There are several different kinds of Tilapia species, and if you're planning to raise them in your AP System, it's important to check with your State Fish and Game Department to see which species are legal to raise in your area.
+For example, in California, only O. Mosambique Tilapia and O. Hornorum are legal to raise.
 The “O” stands for Oreochromis.
 Oreochromis is a large class called “genus” of tillipine cichlids which are fish endemic to Africa.
-Members of this genus, as well as those of the genera Sarotherodon, share the common name "tilapia".
+Members of this genus, as well as those of the genera , share the common name "tilapia".
 So the first thing we learned about raising tilapia is you have to do your homework and determine which (if any) species is legal in your state and /or county.

-It seems there are a lot of politics around this fish; which is a non-native fish everywhere except Africa, its home of origin.
-The Aquaponic farmers in most of Australia are bemoaning the fact that no tilapia are legal there either (not even one species) so we didn’t feel so bad when we discovered we could only choose among two of the 30 plus species in the genus in our home state of California.
+It seems there are a lot of politics around this fish, which is a non-native fish everywhere except Africa, its home of origin.
+The Aquaponic farmers in most of Australia are bemoaning the fact that no tilapia are legal there either (not even one species).

 In general tilapia are being farmed in large numbers around the world ranking sixth among all farmed fish.
 They are very important for their food value both to humans and other carnivorous fish like salmon.
 When one genus of fish is fed to another, the one being eaten is called “forage food;” and tilapia rank high in that category.
 But they have also become known for what they can contribute alive like their ability to control aquatic weeds, algae and clean up waste-water treatment run off as they are omnivores and can survive on just about anything including waste.